Don’t Be Merely Human

 By saying mere humans, Paul implies there is another way, a higher ground we can take.
 We don’t need to be merely human; we shouldn’t be merely human.

-Through Jesus and the power of his Holy Spirit we can rise above being mere humans; we can become more than human, superhuman, if you will: not superhuman in strength but superhuman in spirituality.
+Through Jesus and the power of his Holy Spirit we can rise above being mere humans.
+We can become more than human, superhuman, if you will: not superhuman in physical strength but superhuman in a spiritual sense, a superhuman spirituality.

 As followers of Jesus, being merely human is who we were, but our future is a superhuman spirituality.